 You can share your views and ideas and fill out the surveys on Have Your Say.

-What is the District Plan?
+What is the district plan?

-It helps guide how our city will look, feel and operate over the decades ahead.
-It governs how we care for the environment around us and how we protect our natural and historic heritage.
-It determines whether you can build a second house or tiny home on your land, what your neighbours can do on their land, and whether a business can set up next door.
+- Whether you can build a second house or tiny home on your land, what your neighbours can do on their land, and whether a business can set up next door.

-Council believes active and meaningful engagement with the public and stakeholders is crucial to developing a new District Plan that will be endorsed by the community, and one that truly takes into account the unique needs of the city’s people, its land and resources.
+Council believes active and meaningful engagement with the public and stakeholders is crucial to developing a new district plan that will be endorsed by the community, and one that truly takes into account the unique needs of the city’s people, its land and resources.
 Council is taking a partnership approach with mana whenua throughout the review to ensure their views and aspirations are fully considered.

 What does the review cover?

-Phase 1 Mid-2020 to Mid-2021
+Phase 1 2020 to late-2021

-- Council undertakes research, evaluates current District Plan
+- Council undertakes research, evaluates current district plan

-- Council begins extensive discussions with the community, mana whenua and stakeholders seeking their thoughts, ideas and concerns on issues covered by the District Plan
+- Council begins extensive discussions with the community, mana whenua and stakeholders seeking their thoughts, ideas and concerns on issues covered by the district plan

-Phase 2 Mid-2021 to Mid-2022
+Phase 2 Early 2022 to Mid-2022

 - Review feedback from public and stakeholders